First Aid at Work (FAW)

 New Blended Learning Course Programme

 We are pleased to anounce that we now offer our First Aid at Work training as a blended learning course in partnership with eLearn Here.
 This is a combination of an e-learning module and a 2-day practical training course.
-The e-learning module is completed prior to the practical session and is equivalent to ⅓ of the course completed online (6hrs) and the remaining ⅔ of the course is completed as two practical days (12hrs).
+The e-learning module is completed onlineprior to the practical session and is equivalent to ⅓ of the course (6hrs) and the remaining ⅔ of the course is completed as a practical over 2 days (12hrs).

 Comprehensive first aid training that covers the essential skills required to assess & treat a casualty who is bleeding, unconscious or stopped breathing.
 This also includes the range of first aid skills needed in the work environment to stabilise a casualty and ‘hold the fort’ until paramedic help arrives.